snehangshuk/prompteng-dev-site/README.md

 git push -u origin main
 ```

-4. GitLab CI/CD will automatically build and deploy to GitLab Pages
+4. GitLab CI/CD will automatically build and deploy to GitLab Pages using the included `.gitlab-ci.yml`

 ## Local Development